d-sohan/Emotion-Annotator/README.md

 ## Usage
 **Note:** Install and test run the dockerised version of OpenFace from its Github repo before proceeding

-There are tow types of inputs: images and video.
+There are two types of inputs: images and video.
 ### Images
 The user can upload one or more images in .png or .jpg format.